 Photos often speak louder than words.

 Browse our photo gallery for a peek into MFEE's work.
-You'll see Grants in Action, fun at our fundraising events, Toasts to the Teachers, and so much more.
+You'll see Grants in Action, fun at our fundraising events, Toast to the Teachers memories, and so much more!

 The MFEE Board (L-R: David Oscar, David Caldwell, Joyce Michaelson, Bridget Placek, Jessica Troupe, Sarah Hudson-Plush, Andrew Russell, LeAnne Korbel, Desiree Johnson, John Rogers, Emily Grand, Andrew Lacey, Rochelle Wilson, Kathy Walsh, Greg Foster, Jodi Horton, Kamillah Knight.
 Not Pictured: John Wodnick, Matt Russman, and Wil Hylton)

 Congrats to Board of Education member Eve Robinson — seen here with our Executive Director Masiel Rodriquez-Vars — who received the Euphemia Lofton Haynes Education Award at the Montclair N.A.A.C.P Thurgood Marshall Awards Ceremony.